Brighter Day: A Jellyfish Story (Book Review)

 And it is sad to read, because Dorfman does such a great job of detailing the band members’ talents.
 The description of the seemingly unstoppable forces that dissolved the band not once but twice is like watching a train wreck repeatedly in slow motion.
 You know what’s going to happen, and you know the damage that will occur, but it’s still painful to watch.
 No matter how many times you watch it, it never changes.

-Where Dorfman succeeds is not only his painstaking detail to conversations and rationalizations that each band went through in interpreting Sturmer and Manning’s directives, but in summing up their legacy:
+Where Dorfman succeeds in Brighter Day: A Jellyfish Story is not only his painstaking detail to conversations and rationalizations that each band went through in interpreting Sturmer and Manning’s directives, but in summing up their legacy:

 By bringing a seriousness and craftsmanship to every step of the process – writing, arranging, recording, performing – Jellyfish validated music that had historically been dismissed as so much sunshine and bubblegum.
 That they did so in 1990 and 1993, wedged in between two decidedly less sunny movements – hair metal and grunge – made them easy to overlook at the time.